dhoanglong/karate/README.md

 And path documentId
 And path 'download'
 ```
 Note that the `path` 'resets' after any HTTP request is made but not the `url`.
-The [Hello World](#hello-world) is a great example of 'REST-ful' use of the `url` when the test focuses on a single REST 'resource'.
+The [Hello World](#hello-world) is a great example of 'REST-ful' use of the `url` when the test focuses on a single REST 'resources'.
 Look at how the `path` did not need to be specified for the second HTTP `get` call since `/cats` is part of the `url`.

 > Important: If you attempt to build a URL in the form `?myparam=value` by using `path` the `?` will get encoded into `%3F`.
 Use either the [`param`](#param) keyword, e.g.: `* param myparam = 'value'` or [`url`](#url): `* url 'http://example.com/v1?myparam'`